 Reduction in inequality and growth in economic mobility and social mobility is more advisable if the lower income groups face only low inequality.
 Here, this study considers the inequalities among the various religious and caste groups.
 The caste decomposition of income distribution (Table 5) helps to understand whether any group is experiencing more inequality compared to others.
 For this analysis, the caste/religion is considered relevant at because social stigma plays a vital role in every field, and this aspect is not well researched in India's IT sector, especially in the Kerala context.
-As already noted, the Gini co-efficient of the population (Gu) is used for analysis using the equation of Yitzhaki[11] mentioned earlier as Equation (1).
+As already noted, the Gini co-efficient of the population (Gu) is used for analysis using the equation of Yitzhaki^[1] mentioned earlier as Equation (1).
 Here, Gu is the overall Gini co-efficient of the monthly income of the 530 sample employees of InfoPark, Kochi and its decomposition is found (Table 5).
 Thus.
 The Gini co-efficient for the 530 employees (Gu) is obtained as 0.28.
 When we look into the SiGiOi component, i.e., the within the inequality component.
 This component denotes the inequality existing 'within' each group.
-It is $\sum{i=1}^{n} SiGiOi = 0.25$ .
+It is $\sum{i=1}^{n} SiGiOi = 0.25$.
 The 'between' the groups inequality (Gb) = 0.03 denotes the inequality across the groups.
 So, Gu 0.28 = [0.25 + 0.03].
 The highest Gini co-efficient goes to the group SC/STs (0.34), next comes OBC, Christian and General (0.27 each) which is nearest to the overall Gini co-efficient 0.28.
 Muslims have the least inequality (0.25).
+It is seen that overall inequality among the IT workers is low compared to the inequality of the Kerala State.
 It is noted that the mean salary is the highest for General category includes the upper caste Hindus and excludes the OBCs and SC/STs.
 The next highest is that of Christians.
 The least is that of SC/STs (Table 5).
 So, there is high inequality among Kerala's IT sector employees.